armhold/gocarina/README.md

 The file `words-en.txt` is in the Public Domain, licensed under CC0 thanks to https://github.com/atebits/Words.

-Letterpress® is a Registered Trademark of Atebits/Solebon.
+Letterpress® is a registered mark of Atebits/Solebon.
 The Gocarina open-source software is in no way affiliated with, nor is it endorsed by, the trademark holder.